ARRL

 Azimuth Dial 2

 Professional looking digital setting circles can be obtained from Oregon Rule Company (see link below).
 The azimuth setting circle is a 30” O.D. and 28” I.D. circle.
-The numbers are from 0 to 360 degrees in a clockwise direction.
+The numbers are from 0° to 360° in a clockwise direction.
 The Altitude is an 11” O.D. and 9” I.D. circle.
-The numbers go from 0 to 180 degrees, then from 180 degrees back to 0.
-I cut the circle fro 15 degrees to 95 degrees, since this is more than enough range.
+The numbers go from 0° to 180°, then from 180° back to 0°.
+I cut the circle from 15° to 95°, since this is more than enough range.

 Teflon Bearings for Altitude and Azimuth